 Fundamentally, yes, but that doesn’t mean all spending is bad.
-Spending money becomes an issue when it’s spent mindlessly on things that don’t bring us happiness.
-Or when we spend money fruitlessly in an effort to solve problems that are internal.
+Spending money becomes an issue when we do it mindlessly on things that don’t bring us happiness, or when we spend money fruitlessly in an effort to solve problems that are internal.

-Here’s the reality: they don’t sell happiness in stores.
+Here’s the reality: Nobody sells happiness.
 Not lasting, fulfilling, true happiness.
 And while money can help you solve some basic problems by providing for essential needs, money can’t make all your problems disappear.
 In fact, many times, money only serves to highlight our internal struggles.

 Why Money Doesn’t Always Solve Our Problems

 Sometimes more money really does equate to more problems.
-That happens when we’re spending our money ineffectively, or when we chase after happiness by trying to spend more and more to find it.
+That happens when we’re spending our money ineffectively, or when we chase after happiness by spending more and more trying to find it.

 None of this means we should give up our efforts to grow wealth.
-Not having any money, or not having enough money to care for ourselves, causes a whole different set of problems.
-But if you’re working to earn more and save more to increase your wealth, you can’t pin hopes for solving today’s problems on tomorrow’s money.
+Not having enough money to care for ourselves causes a whole different set of problems.
+But if you’re working to earn more and save more to increase your wealth, don’t pin your hopes for solving today’s problems on tomorrow’s money.
 Money is not an automatic problem-solving tool.

 How to Use Money to Increase Happiness

-Remember, money can’t purchase happiness outright.
-But if used correctly, we can leverage it to increase our satisfaction and positive feelings.
-After all, money is a tool and like all tools can be used for good if you know how to do so.
+If used correctly, however, we can leverage our money to increase our satisfaction and positive feelings.
+After all, money is a tool — and like all tools, it can be used for good if you know how to do so.

-When you do this, you can start to see how some spending is unnecessary – and can even take you away from what you want to accomplish.
+When you do this, you can start to see how some spending is unnecessary.
+It can even take you farther away from what you want to accomplish.

 The second step is to understand what makes you feel truly happy and fulfilled.
-You need to learn how to recognize the difference between happiness that lasts and adds quality to your life and happiness that is superficial and fleeting.
+Learn how to recognize the difference between happiness that lasts and adds quality to your life and happiness that is superficial and fleeting.

 A good rule of thumb?
-Go for experiences and relationships over stuff and more material possessions that you don’t need.
+Go for experiences and relationships over stuff.
 Buying stuff makes us feel happy in the moment, but spending on things actually drags us down over time.
 We tend to create real, lasting happiness when we do things instead of own things.

 Action Steps for Aligning Your Money and Happiness